Singapore Institute of Management

 Landscape Review:

 With a good understanding of the business and expectations, we proceeded to study the landscape.
 We focused on six key criteria and analysed 20 websites, including five autonomous universities and 15 private institutions.
-Our analysis centered on the following areas:

 Key learnings: